gazebosim/docs/citadel/sdf_worlds.md

 ### Spawning a model

-For adding various models from fuel to your world chekout this [tutorial](fuel_insert).
+For adding various models from fuel to your world checkout this [tutorial](fuel_insert).

 ### Include the model URI